The reason goes something like this:

 Taking long, deep breaths can calm you down, relax your muscles, and give you more energy!
 Other things to try are meditation, yoga, tai chi, listening to music, and reading.

-A 15-minute walk will give you a much-needed energy boost, and the benefits increase the more you do.
+A 15-minute walk will give you a much-needed energy boost, and the benefits only increase the more you do.

 Start small and build your way up.
 For instance, you might start with five minutes of activity in the morning, followed by another five at night.
 Do that for a few weeks, then build up to ten minutes.